Sintra Day Trip

-What To Wear
+What To Wear In Sintra

 One of the reasons the Portuguese nobility were drawn to building their exquisite palaces and mansions in Sintra was because it was at a higher elevation, which offered much cooler temperatures in addition to stunning, sweeping views.
-With that said, if you’re visiting in early-to-mid-Spring, I would recommend a jacket.
+With that said, if you’re visiting early-to-mid-Spring, I would recommend a jacket.
 I’ll let you look at the temperatures and make the distinction on how heavy but it was pretty noticeable how much cooler it was up there, so keep that in mind when you’re packing!

-I’d also recommend wearing comfortable shoes.
+I also recommend wearing comfortable shoes.
 I am wearing sandals in the photos at Pena Palace, as you’ll see, but I had a tote bag with me in which I stored a pair of sneakers.
 What you can’t see in these photos are the hills you climb to get the entrance to the palace so keep that in mind!
 More on what to pack for your trip to Portugal can be found HERE.

-This was one of my favorite outfits from my trip to Portugal.
-I rarely wear red so I felt a little weird at times, ha.
-Let me explain … I already attract attention when I have photos taken in busy places like this but I felt like I was causing even more of a scene, or just attracting even more attention to myself because I was wearing red, hah!
-But, this midi dress fit me perfectly, which is rare, and was perfect for a hot Summer day, most of which was spent outside walking around, so no complaints!
+This midi dress fit me perfectly, which is rare, and was perfect for a hot Summer day, most of which was spent outside walking around, so no complaints!
 Bring on the stares!
 I love that it had adjustable straps and the multiple layers of the dress made me feel like I was playing the part of a princess for the day in all of these castles.
-My hat is a travel staple of mine.
-It’s gone on all of my trips and is under $50.
-These sandals are also highly recommended, not so much for travel, just for everyday use.
-They’re great and it looks like they were just restocked in the color that I’m wearing!
-They were sold out for awhile!

 So, between the train ticket prices and the entrance fees, Sintra is clearly a fairly affordable day trip destination for all that you get in return!
-I cannot recommend it enough!
+I cannot recommend a Sintra day trip enough!
 We went on our last full day in Portugal and I don’t think we could have spent it doing anything more worthwhile than this.